julia-epshtein/WiDS-Datathon-Team-25/README.md

 WiDS-Datathon-2025/
 ├── Makefile               <- The Makefile with convenience commands like `make data` or `make train` ├── README.md              <- The top-level README for developers using this project.
-├── .env                   <- Environment configuration file (you may want to put secrets here) ├── .gitignore             <- The .gitignore file to exclude unwanted files/folders from version control ├── pyproject.toml         <- Configuration file for Python projects ├── requirements.txt       <- The requirements file for reproducing the analysis environment
+├── .gitignore             <- The .gitignore file to exclude unwanted files/folders from version control ├── pyproject.toml         <- Configuration file for Python projects ├── requirements.txt       <- The requirements file for reproducing the analysis environment